 If deposits remain, repeat the process, letting the boiled solution sit longer before removing.

-Alternatives to vinegar
+Alternatives to vinegar for cleaning your kettle

 Of course, you can also use commercial cleaning products.
 Just be sure to follow the instructions.